 spark.readStream \ .format("abs-aqs") \ .option("fileFormat", "json") \ .option("queueName", ...) \ .option("connectionString", ...) \ .schema(...) \ .load()

-In order to authenticate with Azure Queue Storage and Blob Storage, you will need to use Shared Access Signature (SAS) tokens or storage account keys.
-You will need to provide a connection string for the storage account where your queue is deployed which will contain either your SAS token or access keys to your storage account.
-Refer to Configure Azure Storage connection strings for more information.
+To authenticate with Azure Queue Storage and Blob storage, use Shared Access Signature (SAS) tokens or storage account keys.
+You must provide a connection string for the storage account where your queue is deployed that contains either your SAS token or access keys to your storage account.
+For more information, see Configure Azure Storage connection strings.

-You will also need to provide access to your Azure Blob Storage containers.
-Refer to Azure Blob Storage for information on how to configure access to your Azure Blob Storage container.
+You will also need to provide access to your Azure Blob storage containers.
+See Azure Blob storage for information on how to configure access to your Azure Blob storage container.